replicatedhq/replicated-field-labs/labs/lab1-ui-analyzers/README.md

 ![lab1-kots-ui-unavailable](img/lab1-kots-ui-unavailable.png)

-You can open the KOTS admin console your your node by navigating to https://$IP_ADDRESS:8800 in a browser.
+You can open the KOTS admin console on your node by navigating to https://$IP_ADDRESS:8800 in a browser.
 The password to your instance will be provided as part of the lab, or you can reset by SSHing the node and running

 ```shell
 kubectl kots reset-password -n default